getgauge/docs.gauge.org/examples.rst

      - Link

    * - :maven_logo:`Maven` + :selenium_logo:`Selenium`
      - This is an example project for doing web automation testing with Gauge and Selenium.
-It uses Gradle as build tool
+It uses Maven as build tool
      - `Read more <https://github.com/getgauge-examples/java-maven-selenium>`__

    * - :gradle_logo:`Gradle` + :selenium_logo:`Selenium`